nsfcac/MonSter/README.md

 ### Deduplication

-The script `reduce_deduplicate.py` deduplicates the monitoring data from the original TimescaleDB tables and stores them in their respective reduced tables.
+The script `reduce_deduplicate.py` deduplicates the monitoring data from the original TimescaleDB tables and stores them in their respective deduplicated tables.
 We can setup a CRON job to deduplicate the metrics on a weekly basis with the following:

 ```bash
 # For details see man 4 crontabs